Pulmonary lymphomatoid granulomatosis (Cancerous lymphatic cells in the lungs) in Dogs

 The most important facts at a glance

-Pulmonary lymphomatoid granulomatosis in dogs is a disease in which there is an uncontrolled proliferation of lymphocytesLymphocytes are a group of white blood cells crucial for the body's adaptive immune response.
+Pulmonary lymphomatoid granulomatosis in dogs is a condition involving the uncontrolled proliferation of lymphocytesLymphocytes are a group of white blood cells crucial for the body's adaptive immune response.
 There are different types, including B cells, T cells, and natural killer cells, each with specific functions in the immune system., a type of white blood cell.
-These cells collect in the lungs and form granulomas.
+These cells accumulate in the lungs and form granulomas.
 The exact causes are unclear, but it is suspected that a dysregulation of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. in combination with genetic factors plays a role.
-Viruses or other pathogens may also be involved, although none specific have been identified.
+Viruses or other pathogens may also be involved, although none have been specifically identified.
 Certain dog breeds may be genetically more susceptible.

 Causes

 The exact causes of the disease are not yet fully understood.
-However, it is believed that a dysregulation of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+However, it is thought that a dysregulation of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. in combination with genetic factors plays a role.
-Some researchers also suspect that viruses or other infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
-It also refers to diseases caused by such pathogens. agents may play a role in triggering this disease, although no specific pathogens have been identified to date.
+Some researchers also suggest that viruses or other infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
+It also refers to diseases caused by such pathogens. agents could play a role in triggering this disease, although no specific pathogens have been identified so far.

 Symptoms